Gman-Superfly/AKIRA/experiments/000_EXPERIMENT_INDEX.md

 ---

-*Oscar Goldman — Shogu Research Group @ Datamutant.ai*

 *"We build the argument with calm precision, step by step.
 Each experiment stands on the shoulders of those before it.
-The goal is not to confirm our beliefs, but to discover the truth — whatever it may be."*
+The goal is not to confirm our beliefs, but to discover the truth, whatever it may be."*

+*Oscar Goldman, Shogu Research Group @ Datamutant.ai subsidiary of 温心重工業*